Eve Plumb: Early life

-Plumb was born in Burbank, California, to Flora June (née Dobry) and Neely Ben Plumb.
+Plumb was born in Burbank, California, to Flora June (née Dobry) and record producer Neely Plumb.
 She has one sister, Flora, and a brother, Ben.

 Career

 1966–1974: Early work and The Brady Bunch

 Plumb began her acting career in TV commercials in 1966.
 The following year, she appeared on The Virginian, The Big Valley and Lassie.
 (She was also cast as "Bonnie Braids" in a TV pilot version of the comic strip Dick Tracy, but does not actually appear in the program itself, only in the opening credits.)
 In 1968, she appeared on It Takes a Thief and Family Affair; in the latter, she played a terminally ill girl on the episode "Christmas Came A Little Early".
 In 1969, she appeared on an episode of Gunsmoke.

 From 1969 to 1974, Plumb appeared as middle sister Jan Brady in the ABC sitcom The Brady Bunch.
+She was cast partly because she bore a resemblance to Joyce Bulifant, who was originally considered to play the Brady mother before the role eventually went to Florence Henderson.
 Her featured storylines included Jan's embarrassment over not having a boyfriend, concerns about her future appearance, being a middle child, and her insecurity over wearing glasses.
 Several episodes centered on Jan's jealousy of older sister Marcia, resulting in the famous whiny-complaint catchphrase "Marcia, Marcia, Marcia!", that has arguably become the quintessential quote of the series.
-Plumb also supplied the voice of Jan in the ABC Saturday morning cartoon The Brady Kids from 1972 to 1973.
+(However, Plumb actually only said the phrase in the episode "Her Sister's Shadow".)
+Plumb also supplied the voice of Jan in the ABC Saturday morning cartoon The Brady Kids from 1972 to 1974.
 After The Brady Bunch was canceled in 1974, it went on to even greater success in syndicated reruns.
 The sitcom has never left the television airwaves and eventually spawned numerous spin-offs, reunion specials, feature films, and parodies.

 Several episodes of the sitcom featured the Brady kids singing and as a result, Plumb and the rest of the younger cast recorded several albums.
 Plumb would also provide a monologue for the Pat Williams Orchestra's 1974 recording of "California Love Story".
 The single was co-produced by Plumb's recording executive father, Neely Plumb.